-2. Chronic tardiness, absences, and early departures:

-Students who frequently miss class, is excessively absent, or who make it a habit to walk out in the middle of a lecture are noted and usually do not do well in the exams and in the course.
-If you prefer to be somewhere else instead of being in class, then do not come to class (and accept the consequences of your actions).

-Being late for class on a regular basis is no different than being late for a job.
+- 3. Students who frequently miss class, is excessively ABSENT, or who make it a habit to WALK OUT in the middle of a lecture are noted and usually do not do well in the exams and in the course.
+If you prefer to be somewhere else instead of being in class, then do not come to class (and accept the consequences of your actions). - 4.
+Being LATE for class on a regular basis is no different than being late for a job.
 It indicates poor motivation and a lack of organizational skills.
 Students who anticipate being chronically late for class should see me at the beginning of the semester to explain why they will be CONSISTENTLY late.
-They should also plan to sit in an area of the classroom that will lead to the least amount of distraction and disruption when they arrive.
-Students who are late 5 or more times and fail to discuss the problem with the professor can expect to receive a final grade in the class that is one letter grade LOWER than is indicated by their total score accumulation in the course.

-In addition, walking out of class in the middle of class lecture is rude, discourteous and disrespectful to your classmates, and it can be incredibly distracting to the professor.
-If a student walks out in the middle of the lecture without prior notification (see note #4 below), then the worst attribution is made about the student.
+They should also plan to sit in an area of the classroom that will lead to the least amount of distraction and disruption when they arrive. - 5.
+In addition, WALKING OUT OF CLASS in the middle of class lecture is rude, discourteous and disrespectful to your classmates, and it can be incredibly distracting to the professor.
+If a student walks out in the middle of the lecture without prior notification (see note #5 below), then the worst attribution is made about the student. - 6.
 Students who expect to make many such departures should talk to the professor about their plan at the beginning of the semester.
-This includes students who have a health condition that necessitates frequent trips to the bathroom.
-Students who regularly depart early from class without permission will be penalized in the same manner as indicated for being late.

-- 3. Students are NOT automatically dropped from a class if they stop attending the class.
-Dropping the course is the student's responsibility. - 4.
+This includes students who have a health condition that necessitates frequent trips to the bathroom. - 7.
+Students are NOT automatically dropped from a class if they stop attending the class.
+Dropping the course is the student's responsibility. - 8.
 A student who enrolls at the University is charged with the obligation to conduct himself/herself in a manner compatible with the University's function as an educational institution.
 Students are expected to assist in maintaining a classroom environment that is conducive to learning.
-To assure all students have the opportunity to gain from time spent in class, students are prohibited from engaging in any form of distraction.
+To assure all students have the opportunity to gain from time spent in class, students are prohibited from engaging in any form of distraction. - 9.
 Students who continually disrupt the class by engaging in horseplay or disruptive lecture-irrelevant conversations will be given two verbal warnings to stop.
 After the second warning, if the students continue with the disruptive behavior, they will be asked to leave the classroom.
-Disciplinary actions will be petitioned to the Chair of the Psychology department, the Dean's Office, and the Office of Student Judicial Affairs.

-- 5. If an early departure from class for that day is needed because of an appointment, the student must inform the professor before class starts and must sit close to the door.
-Please leave quietly. - 6.
-If any student is late coming to class, s/he should sit in an area of the classroom that will lead to the least amount of class disruption. - 7.
-No visitors in class. - 8.
-Instructional support services are available to students with documented disabilities through the Office of Disabled Student Services (DSS).
-Contact them to make arrangements to access these services.
+Disciplinary actions will be petitioned to the Chair of the Psychology department, the Dean's Office, and the Office of Student Conduct and Community Standards. - 10.
+If an early departure from class for that day is needed because of an appointment, the student must inform the professor before class starts and must sit close to the door.
+Please leave quietly. - 11.
+If any student is late coming to class, s/he should sit in an area of the classroom that will lead to the least amount of class disruption. - 12.
+No visitors in class. - 13.
+Instructional support services are available to students with documented disabilities